infracost/vscode-infracost/README.md

 ### How can I configure the currency Infracost uses?

-If you have the `infracost` CLI installed, you can set the currency by running `infracost configure set currency EUR`.
+If you have the `infracost` CLI installed, you can set the currency by running `infracost configure set currency EUR` (check `infracost configure --help` for other configuration options).
 Otherwise, update the global infracost configuration file (found at `~/.config/infracost/configuration.yml`) with the following:

 ```yaml
 version: "0.1"